Why Email List Building?

 A course designed specifically to be deployed via emails.
 Such course is broken down in small pieces and sent periodically, say weekly or every fortnight.

-People look forward to such content and happily sign up for them.
+People look forward to such content and happily sign up

 - Cheat sheet: